Jennifer Clark

 That's all the jury needed to know, really.

-she held her head down i think that was the worst part the judge told her that now you can't see your kids
+The judge told her that now you can't see your kids.

-we all smiled everyone hugged each other we hugged the da it was um an air of celebration without actually you know jumping up and down and celebrating in court
+an air of celebration without actually, you know, jumping up and down and celebrating in court.

 The judge sentences Jennifer to life in prison plus 60 years.

-The judge gave her the maximum penalty, and he made them back-to-back to back-to-back.
+The judge gave her the maximum penalty and he made them back to back to back to back.

 Michael is serving his life sentence at Smith State Prison in Glenville, Georgia.